Skjeggy/friluftsterapi2/content/nb/authors/martin roland/_index.md

 ---
 # Display name
-title: Magne Røsnes
+title: Martin Roland

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Behandler
+role: Psykologspesialist

 # Organizations/Affiliations
 organizations: